svc333/overview/glossary/glossary.md

 {: #x9736811}

 Hardware-assisted full virtualization.
 A virtual machine uses resources from the host computer to operate as a complete hardware environment.
 The host operating system is unaware of the virtual client.

+### headroom analysis
+{: #x7881218}

+The process of determining how much improvement in accuracy, precision, or recall can be expected by addressing some class of problems that are identified while performing accuracy analysis.

+### health check
+{: #x4571658}

+A process that monitors system resources and conditions to determine whether the system is running efficiently.
+The health check can be configured to report potential problems and to display warnings and fail levels before the integrity of the system is compromised.

 ### heavy API call
 {: #x7690468}